Rules

 • Each jury member must linger near the finish line for 40 minutes following the conclusion of the meets’ final race.

-• MD not included as part of jury but may attend jury meetings to provide information in a non-voting capacity.
+• MD not included as part of jury but may attend jury meetings to provide information in a non-voting (ex-officio) capacity.

 16. Awards: